mikelo/container-kubernetes-tutorials/6-k8_environment/README.md

 Please refer to OpenShift documentation *https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html* for more detailed information.

 ## 2. Automation scripts available for IBM Kubernetes Service
-A *restaurant-app.yaml* file is provided to deploy and run the application on IKS cluster and the following scripts are available:
+The *restaurant-configmap.yaml*, *restaurant-secret.yaml* and *restaurant-app.yaml* files are provided to deploy and run the application on IKS cluster and the following scripts are available:
-* *deploy.sh* - it can be launched to deploy the application by creating all the needed Kubernetes object
+* *deploy.sh* - it can be launched to deploy the application by creating all the needed Kubernetes objects
-* *delete.sh* - it can be launched to undeploy the application by deleting all the Kubernetes object
+* *delete.sh* - it can be launched to undeploy the application by deleting all the Kubernetes objects

 ## 3. Automation scripts available for Red Hat OpenShift
-A *ocp-restaurant-app.yaml* file is provided to deploy and run the application on OpenShift cluster and the following scripts are available:
+The *restaurant-configmap.yaml*, *restaurant-secret.yaml* and *ocp-restaurant-app.yaml* files are provided to deploy and run the application on OpenShift cluster and the following scripts are available:
-* *ocp-deploy.sh* - it can be launched to deploy the application by creating all the needed OpenShift object
+* *ocp-deploy.sh* - it can be launched to deploy the application by creating all the needed OpenShift objects
-* *ocp-delete.sh* - it can be launched to undeploy the application by deleting all the OpenShift object
+* *ocp-delete.sh* - it can be launched to undeploy the application by deleting all the OpenShift objects